JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-19-Endless-Ratio.md

   <img src="/assets/images/valentine_screenshot_knob.png" alt="A screenshot of Valentine's UI.
 The Ratio box has been replaced with a knob" />
 </p>

-This important thing about this simplification is that it helped me understand the problem that I was solving.
-I realized it was not really complicated.
-The solution I went with is also a remap, just in segments.

 Here's the [pr](https://github.com/tote-bag-labs/valentine/pull/58/commits).